openreferral/specification/docs/hsds/variations_interoperability.md

 Profiles may do the following:

+* extend the HSDS specification by:
-* declare new optional or mandatory fields.
+  * adding new optional or mandatory fields
-* make existing optional fields mandatory.
-* introduce new validation rules.
+  * adding new validation rules (including making optional fields 'required')
-* introduce new structures.
+  * adding new structures
-* declare new API endpoints in addition to those documented on the [HSDS API Reference](api_reference).
+  * adding new API endpoints to the API specification
+  * recommending the use of particular value sets such as taxonomies or enumerations.
+* overriding or removing parts of the HSDS specification†:
+  * remove fields and their validation rules
+  * remove entire schemas/Tables/Objects
+  * remove API endpoints from the API specification

-* remove or override some parts of the HSDS Schema which are not relevant to them.
-(Note: This will not prevent a publisher from publishing such excluded data, but it may not be validated by tooling used by that Profile, as it is technically additional data from the Profile's perspective.)
+† *This is generally done because not all parts of the HSDS schemas may be relevant to a Profile's use-cases and context.
+This doesn't prevent a publisher from publishing this data but tooling should treat this as 'additional' data from the perspective of the Profile and ignore it for the purposes of validation and quality checks*
-* recommend the use of particular value sets (taxonomies, enumerations, etc) to ensure semantic interoperability among datasets that use the Profile.

 Profiles are generally developed and maintained by third parties to satisfy particular requirements for their context.
 These could arise from a community need, legal structures, taxonomy requirements, or other affordances of service provision specific to that context.
 In general, Profiles should provide robust documentation allowing a publisher or data user to understand its rules and structures both independantly and in comparison to the core HSDS schema.